WhatFate/ai-driven-onchain-automations/README.md

 ## Overview

-With Kairos, you can automate onchain actions like transfers, swaps, or staking conditions — all through simple text.
+With Kairos, you can automate onchain actions like transfers based on price conditions — all through simple text.

+Currently, the Sepolia deployment supports only PriceTrigger actions with ETH, DAI, LINK, and USDC.

 ### Example Commands

 > “If ETH price reaches $2500 — send 0.1 ETH to this address.”
-> “Every Monday, transfer 5 USDC to my subscription contract.”
-> “When my balance falls below 0.5 ETH, top it up with 0.1 from Polygon.”
+> “If DAI price drops below $0.99 — send 50 DAI to 0xAbC123...”

+> **Note:** ReceiveTrigger and TimeTrigger are planned but not yet implemented.

 The AI agent parses these intents and generates executable workflows stored on-chain.